holnap/Codegirlz_feladatok/README.md

 Hello,

-Unfortunately I couldn't finish all of the exercises, this is what I made, I worked in Phyton.
+I couldn't finish all of the exercises, this is what I made, I worked in Phyton.
 Best wishes,
 Zsuzsi